 Startup bootstrapping simply means not relying on external capital and investment to grow your business.
 Now, you might be wondering that the investment still needs to come from somewhere, right?
 Yes, when you bootstrap, it comes from your own savings and revenue.
 Not every startup is lucky enough to receive funding, but that doesn’t mean you have to let go of your dream.
 Who said you can’t be your own investor?
 Let me tell you how you can do that.

 You might have a brilliant idea for your startup but if you don’t possess the technical expertise required to get it started, you will need to get it outsourced.
 In the absence of funding, this might seem impossible, but, wait, don’t give up just yet.
 Sell your consulting or freelance services, do what you do best, charge a premium and gather funds for your startup, one way of startup bootstrapping.

 A good co-founder is a must:

 If you are looking for someone to co-lead your business, make sure that you find someone with the same vision but a different skill set.
 This way, you both will be able to better utilize your expertise to benefit the enterprise.
 While startup bootstrapping is all about learning on the job but as much as possible, have the responsibilities clearly defined to avoid conflict later.

 While skills are important, trust is paramount.
 You might find many people with the right skill set but go ahead with someone you can trust.
 Your co-founder should be as determined and committed as you are.
-If everything works out well, you will have to stick with this person for the most part of your life, so be very, very careful wile choosing him/her
+If everything works out well, you will have to stick with this person for the most part of your life, so be very, very careful while choosing him/her.

 Get advisors on board: